city96/SD-Latent-Interposer/README.md

 ![LATENT_INTERPOSER_V3 1](https://github.com/city96/SD-Latent-Interposer/assets/125218114/13e2c01f-580e-4ecb-af1f-b6b21699127b)

+### Local models
+The node pulls the required files from huggingface hub by default.
+You can create a `models` folder and place the modules there if you have a flaky connection or prefer to use it completely offline.
+The custom node will prefer local files over HF when available.
+The path should be: `ComfyUI/custom_nodes/SD-Latent-Interposer/models`

+Alternatively, just clone the entire HF repo to it: `git clone https://huggingface.co/city96/SD-Latent-Interposer custom_nodes/SD-Latent-Interposer/models`

 ## Training
 Most of the training/preprocessing code is a 1:1 mirror from my latent upscaler.
 The folder layout it expects is also the same.